 The best opportunity for tummy time is during the hours when your baby is alert and in a relatively good mood.
 Gently turn your baby over and let them stay there for a couple of minutes or until they have had enough.

 Always stay close to observe your baby and ensure that they’re breathing.
-The best places for tummy time are either on a blanket, low-cut carpet, or a specialized mat.
+The best places for tummy time are either on a blanket, a low-cut carpet, or a specialized mat.

-In addition to building muscles, tummy time also works to prevent flattening of the occipital skull bones on the back of your baby’s head.
-You may notice similar flattening on one side of the head if your baby prefers keeping his head turned in one direction.
+In addition to building muscles, tummy time also works to prevent the flattening of the occipital skull bones on the back of your baby’s head.
+You may notice similar flattening on one side of the head if your baby prefers keeping their head turned in one direction.
 This occurs when your baby spends too much of their time on their back during infancy (7).

 Having your baby spend less time on their belly might delay crawling.
 Some suggest that after the “Back to Sleep” campaign was launched in 1994, babies now crawl significantly later (8).

 The campaign has successfully reduced the chances of sudden infant death syndrome (SIDS) by encouraging parents to let babies sleep on their backs.

 If your baby uses their arms and legs equally, having them spend more time on their back won’t affect crawling.
 Always put your baby on their back to sleep.

 When your infant was learning to grab things, chances are you used toys to motivate them.
 That also helps with crawling, probably more effectively, since your baby can see better.

 By placing a favorite toy or another desirable object in front of them, you’re encouraging them to move forward.
 Place it just out of your baby’s reach but not too far — you don’t want them getting frustrated.